ropensci/roweb3/content/blog/2025-10-17-github-and-away/index.md

 ## Managing one repository across multiple platforms

-With due apologies for repeittion, git is a centralised version control system, and is thus not the best system for managing multiple remote sources.
+With due apologies for repetition, Git is a centralised version control system, and is thus not the best system for managing multiple remote sources.
-The best way to manage one git repository across multiple platforms is to use one main source to which you `push`, and from where you may `pull`.
+The best way to manage one Git repository across multiple platforms is to use one main source to which you `push`, and from where you may `pull`.
 All other remote origins should be considered `push` mirrors only, and never `pull`.
 In the rare case that conflicts from other sources arise, you may need to `git push --force` to _other_ remotes (or the [safer version of `git push --force-with-lease`](https://git-scm.com/docs/git-push#Documentation/git-push.txt---force-with-leaserefnameexpect)).
 You should never `git push --force` to your main source.

 For each additional remote source, you'll need to add a remote URL with [`git remote add`](https://git-scm.com/docs/git-remote).
 In a standard set up, this will still require you to explicitly `git push` to each individual remote.
-The pure git way of managing multiple remote sources is to take advantage of `git remote set-url --add` to add additional URLs to a single remote identifier.
+The pure Git way of managing multiple remote sources is to take advantage of `git remote set-url --add` to add additional URLs to a single remote identifier.
 Consistent with advice throughout this post, it is not recommended to update your _main_ remote URL with `set-url --add`.
 A better option would be to initially create a remote like `git remote add other https://codeberg.org/ropensci/my-package`.
 You can then extend that with each additional remote URL with `set-url --add`.